CritCatDigiPres/CritCatDigiPres.github.io/July-2021-workshop.md

 ______
 ### Overview

-This workshop provides an opportunity to discuss work-in-progress outputs from the *[Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship](https://cataloguelegacies.github.io/)* project and to work together to develop next steps.
+This workshop provided an opportunity to discuss work-in-progress outputs from the *[Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship](https://cataloguelegacies.github.io/)* project and to work together to develop next steps.

-**To book your spot or ask questions, please head to our [gath.io page](https://gath.io/b9zgBfuWkBqH6ltJS1kAM).**

 ______
 ### Schedule (all times [UTC](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20210727T1300))